All women and gender-diverse people have the right to good sexual and reproductive health.

 As part of the this work, WHIN has been pleased to develop, produce and distribute new FGC fact sheets, which can be accessed in the FGC page of this website’s ‘Resources’ section.

 WHIN delivers FGC professional education sessions to clinicians and allied health staff, for example at Northern Hospital and Craigieburn Health Services.
-The sessions focus on culturally sensitive service provision and the key health issues that women who have been impacted by the practice may experience.
+The sessions focus on culturally sensitive service provision and the key health issues that women and gender-diverse people who have been impacted by the practice may experience.